Get a Pittsburgh medical malpractice lawyer who will fight for you

 Q: How Long Do I Have to File a Medical Malpractice Claim in Pittsburgh?

-A: You have two years to file a claim.
+A: You have two years to file a medical malpractice claim.
 The time limit begins when you first learn about the error.
 If the injury victim is a minor, the statute of limitations is a little different.
 For example, if your child suffered a birth injury, they have until they turn 21 to file a medical malpractice lawsuit against the medical professional.

 A: When a medical professional makes a mistake while providing medical care, a medical error has occurred.
 It was neither accidental nor the consequence of carelessness.